SkyeWrenbrook/soc-analyst-labs/overthewire-labs/natas/natas8/writeup.md

   - Hex encoding
   - String reversal
   - Base64 encoding
-- Being able to recognize encoding patterns is an essential skill in web security and CTF challenges
+- Being able to recognize encoding patterns is an essential skill in web security and CTF exercises